sandhawke/crosscloud/overview.md

 ## Projects

-These are projects that are committed to the crosscloud goals and to participating in the consensus standards process to get there.
-Related projects that are not explicitely on board may be listed on the [reading list](reading-list.md).
-If you want your work listed here, let us know by the normal means (eg pull request, email).
+Crosscloud development is led by Sandro Hawke and Tim Berners-Lee at MIT and involves various projects around the world.
+Related projects that are not part of the Crosscloud effort, but might converge eventually, are being listed on the [reading list](reading-list.md).

 - [cimba](http://cimba.co) is a microblogging client ([source code](https://github.com/linkeddata/cimba/))